Marleen Stikker: ‘I hope the data agreement invites action’

 Can the Board also work with this model?

-“In Raworths economic vision get a firm place.
+“In Raworths economic vision the commons get a firm place.
 The economy is also about public values and how we manage joint sources.
 The city should think about such things now.
 How to translate that philosophy into future plans, calculation models, output indicators, tender procedures and governance?
 How to give public-civil cooperation more space?
 We should also implement this in financial and legal instruments.
 We operate in a global context.
 The support for this philosophy can also be found in other regions.
 The principles for responsible use of data and technology — what we are currently working on — are also based on public values.”

 Why is the responsible use of data and technology an important topic for the Amsterdam Metropolitan Area?